Last updated: April 30, 2022. Originally published: March 13, 2014

 We begin the long trip home, and “Drive” starts up on the radio again.

-To this day, Drive is my favorite song.
+To this day, Drive is one of my favorite songs.
 Every time I hear it I am right back in that moment.
 Awash in the amber light of late afternoon, my hopes and dreams asleep in my arms, our whole lives laid out ahead of us.

 So you’re thinking of adopting a dog!